fwuffyboi/peek/README.md

  - [x] User unfriendly uptime
  - [x] See hostname
  - [x] Be able to shut down server
+ - [x] Custom rate limit to all API endpoints
- - [ ] Be able to stop Peek
+ - [x] Be able to stop Peek - Note: Kinda works.
+It shuts down but does not tell the client.
+It just closes connection on them.
  - [ ] CPU temperature
  - [ ] Email if a certain stat gets to certain level
+ - [ ] Be able to see if a certain port is responsive
+ - [ ] Be able to see the logs of Peek
+ - [ ] Be able to download the IP database if not present

- - [ ] Release V1.0.0 once api is done to basic level and supports yaml config.
+ - [ ] Release V1.0.0 once api is done(doesn't need auth) and supports yaml config.